 and the Cornish Pirates rugby team

-and is used by a variety of Cornish businesses, especially Ginsters.
+The Cross of Saint Piran is further used by a variety of Cornish businesses, especially Ginsters